dolio/temple-tools/craft-dat/README.md

 A `-v` switch will put the program into 'verbose' mode, which will print out some extra information while running in some modes.

+Original DAT files contain some garbage data for each file entry.
+Instead of just filling this arbitrarily, `craft-dat fabricate` will put checksums of the original data in those spots.
+These can be validated by running the command `craft-dat discern -C`.
+Failure indicates the file has suffered some sort of random corruption.
+Note that failure is _expected_ on original game files.

 Some warnings: